Tianze Hu

 Under Preparation 2025

-We analyze the fate of thermal-runaway (TR) product gas in a GM Blazer EV battery pack and design add-on components to keep pressure, temperature, HF, and particles within safety limits.
-Using literature data and CFD, we estimate gas and particulate loads for 1-cell and 6-cell TR events, then simulate how heat is stored in the pack casing and in alumina honeycomb monoliths placed at the vents.
-A CaO-based washcoat on the monolith walls provides dry scrubbing to convert HF into solid CaF₂, while a corrugated metallic vent filter, inspired by commercial VentPlus units, spreads particle deposition over a larger area to keep deposits thin and contained.
-Together, these elements illustrate a compact, passive strategy for TR heat and product-gas mitigation in EV packs.
+We analyzed the fate of thermal-runaway (TR) product gas in a GM Blazer EV battery pack and designed add-on components to keep pressure, temperature, HF, and particles within safety limits.
+Using literature data and CFD, we estimated gas and particulate loads for 1-cell and 6-cell TR events, then simulated how heat was stored in the pack casing and in alumina honeycomb monoliths placed at the vents.
+A CaO-based washcoat on the monolith walls provided dry scrubbing to convert HF into solid CaF2, while a corrugated metallic vent filter, inspired by commercial VentPlus units, spread particle deposition over a larger area to keep deposits thin and contained.
+Together, these elements illustrated a compact, passive strategy for TR heat and product-gas mitigation in EV packs.

 Snail-Inspired Robot for Marine Microplastic Removal